mircolosi/exploration_ros/README.md

 - This code requires ROS Stage and the ROS Navigation stack

-The code has been tested on Ubuntu 14.04 (64bits).
+The code has been tested on Ubuntu 14.04 and 16.04 (64bits).

 Installation
 ------------